OskarPetto/graphfruit/README.md

 # graphfruit
 **graphfruit** is a small graph library written in C++.
-It was created to learn basic C++ and to improve my knowledge in graph theory. graphfruit provides generic data structures and algorithms by using templates.
-The following algorithms are currently implemented:
+It was created to learn basic C++ and to improve my knowledge in graph theory.
+By using templates **graphfruit** provides generic data structures and algorithms.

+Currently implemented algorithms:

 * Breadth-first search
 * Cycle detection